Wal8800/wal8800.github.io/docs/_posts/2023-05-27-how-to-write-plain-code.markdown

 ## What is plain code

-Deriving from the plain language definition, a piece of code is plain code if the structure and design is so clear that the developer can easily navigate and understand what the code is doing.
+Deriving from the plain language definition, let's say a piece of code is plain code if the structure and design is so clear that the developer can easily navigate and understand what the code is doing.
 However, there is an important difference between programming codes and natural languages like English.
 For a piece of English text, once written and published, the text will mostly be read only.
 On the other hand, for a code base, it will be read and modified throughout its lifetime.
 As a result, we need to consider what plain code means for modification.

 If plain code allows the developer to easily navigate the code and builds a good understanding then the developer should be able to leverage their understanding to know where and how to make changes.
 Furthermore, plain code should be relatively easier to make the right changes, given that from our good understanding, we know the potential impact of the changes.
 This means we can come up with a plan to deal with the known issues, mitigate potential risks, and avoid negative consequences.

-Also, does plain code mean reducing the amount of changes needed to meet the new requirement?
+Does plain code also mean reducing the amount of changes needed to meet the new requirement?
 I think it mostly depended on the existing implementation.
 If the existing implementation is not built to be extended for the new requirement then there will be relatively more changes.

 Requiring less changes for new requirements is a result of extendable code.
 I would argue plain code and extendable code are two independent properties.
 Plain code aims to improve the clarity and readability by having clear structure and design.
 Whereas extendable code is looking forward to the potential use cases and creating a design that caters to the current and potential future requirements.
 It's possible to have code that has obscure design and structure but once you finally understand it, you realise the existing implementation can be extended to fit the new use with minimal changes.